About Us: STI Team

 Prior to this, Don had a successful career for 30 years with US STEEL Corporation in Fairless Hills, PA as an Area Manager for Galvanizing, and Sheet and Tin Finishing operations, maintenance and quality control, producing products for Chrysler, General Motors, as well as Del Monte, Campbell Soup and others.

 William (BJ) Lawson graduated from the Duke University School of Engineering with degrees in Biomedical and Electrical Engineering, and subsequently earned his Doctorate of Medicine from the Duke University School of Medicine.
 While in surgery residency, he co-founded MercuryMD Inc., a healthcare-focused software company that transformed physician adoption of technology by providing mobile access to patient information.
 During the startup and evolution of MercuryMD, BJ's experience included fundraising, technical system architecture, management of a growing development and client services organization, and culminated in coordinating the acquisition of MercuryMD by the Thompson Corporation in 2006.

 Karen LeVert - Co-founder, President & CEO

-Karen LeVert is co-founder and CEO of STI and also co-founder and CEO of Ag TechInventures.
-Along with her professional duties, she serves as a Board member for Southeast TechInventures, Ag TechInventures, North Carolina School of Science and Math, LCBA Life Insurance company, NC Biotech Center, and as Board Chair for NC IDEA Foundation.
-Karen is a former recipient of CED's North Carolina Entrepreneur of the Year.
+Karen LeVert is co-founder of STI and also co-founder of Ag TechInventures.
+Along with her professional duties, she serves as a Board member for Southeast TechInventures, Ag TechInventures, North Carolina School of Science and Math, LCBA Life Insurance company, North Carolina Biotech Center, NC IDEA Foundation, and Economic Development Partnership of North Carolina.